ollyw/BDD-Exercises/README.md

 **N.B.
 This is a work in progress**

-This repository holds some katas that help refine the way that I do BDD.
+This repository holds some katas (pronounced Car-tars) that help refine the way that I do BDD.

 Some of the areas that it should highlight are: